DaveBackus/Data_Bootcamp_Book/py-fun1.md

 (If you don't recall how to open a new file in Spyder, see the previous chapter.)

 To run this code, we need to save the file we copied it into.
 In Spyder's editor, click on File in the upper left corner and choose Save.
-To set the file name (the default `Untitled0.py` isn't all that informative), choose Save as and pick a file name you prefer.
+To set the file name (the default `Untitled0.py` isn't all that informative), we choose Save As and pick a file name we prefer.
 With, of course, the extension py.
 Once we've done this, we can run the file in Spyder by clicking on the green arrow at the top of the editor window.

 The first three lines produce no output.
-The last one generates the output `c =  something` in the IPython console.
+The last one produces the output `c =  something` in the IPython console.

-## Cells in Spyder
+## Code cells in Spyder

 Spyder has a feature we haven't seen in other Python editors:  we can carve out blocks of code ("cells") and run them separately.
 That comes naturally in IPython notebooks, as we'll see later, and it's a useful feature of Spyder as well.

-The idea is to put the separator `#%%` between blocks of code, called **cells**, so that we can run them separately.
+The idea is to put the separator `#%%` (hash, percent, percent) between blocks of code, called **cells**, so that we can run them separately.
 Consider the code:
 ```python
 x = 2
 y = 3